Water Conservation Technician Program (online)

-As water related issues continue to increase, more voluntary and mandatory water conservation opportunities are being created that require a technical skill set like that which is offered within this program.
+As water-related issues continue to increase, more voluntary and mandatory water conservation opportunities are being created that require a technical skill set like that which is offered within this program.
 Employment opportunities in Water Conservation are excellent.
 Students must consider the Western United States when seeking employment as those willing to relocate will have greater employment opportunities.

 What's the starting pay?

-For more information on the two-year degree programs and training for energy professionals, visit The Northwest Water Energy Education Institute (NWEEI) website.
+For more information on the two-year degree programs and training for Water professionals contact Roger Ebbage, firstname.lastname@example.org or (541) 463-6160.

 Lane’s main campus is tucked into the foothills of the Oregon Cascades, providing a stunning landscape for your education.
 With incredible resources on campus like advising, tutoring services, the library, First Year Experience and so many more, you have the opportunity to make the most out of your degree.
 Lane also offers student housing at Titan Court in downtown Eugene, next to our Mary Spilde Center.
 Ready to learn more?
 Schedule a campus tour to explore our beautiful campus and amazing facilities.